compphil2mmae/compphil2mmae.github.io/content/event/260507_V_Seidel_Colloquium_Fundamentale/index.en.md

   postcode: 76131
   city: Karlsruhe

-summary: 'Talk in the *Colloquium Fundamentale* series of the [MoWiKo](https://www.forum.kit.edu/mowiko.php) project (Moralization in scientific communication – Causes, Forms and Effects) about Moral and Moralism in public debates from the perspective of moral philosophy.'
+summary: 'Talk in the *Colloquium Fundamentale* series of the [MoWiKo](https://www.forum.kit.edu/mowiko.php) project (Moralization in scientific communication – Causes, Forms and Effects) about Moral and Moralism in public debates from the perspective of moral philosophy. - talk in german'
 abstract: |2-
   According to a common critique of our times, social discussions—*e.g., about what we eat (“organic-vegan”), how we travel (“flight-shame”), speak (“gender-neutral”), dress (“fair trade”), heat our homes (“heat pump”), or invest our money (“ethically”)* —are increasingly morally charged, unduly moralistic, indeed thoroughly moralistic; and that this is bad, misguided, a problem.
   *But is that true?*